kulikala/AdjustIframeHeight/README.md

 ## Note

-* This script will NOT work if the inner page of the iframe comes from another domain.
+* You need to load aajustiframeheight-co.js in the outer page if the inner page of the iframe comes from another domain.
+  See the section below.

 * Google Chrome will throw security error when either the outer page or the inner page comes from local, i.e. the protocol is file:.